Question: In the subject concerning iman of the book Endless Bliss, Sayyid ‘Abdulhakim Efendi defines iman as follows:

-This definition may be contrary to ‘aql-i saqîm, not to ‘aql-i salim.
+It never disregards aql.
+This definition may be contrary to ‘aql-i saqim, not to ‘aql-i salim.
 It is unimportant whether aql-I sakim understands it or not.

-‘Aql-i saqîm: The wisdom that is saqîm is quite the opposite.
-It errs in its acts and thoughts, which always incur sorrow, repentance, harm, and trouble.]
+‘Aql-i saqim: The ‘aql that is saqim is quite the opposite.
+It errs in its acts and thoughts, which always incurs sorrow, repentance, harm, and trouble.]

 Question: A young friend of mine who lays great emphasis on mind and research says, “Why is this fard?
 Why is it a sin?
 I cannot accept them without knowing the reasons behind them.
 I do not believe in Allah, who is not seen, as an old woman believes.”
 Does our religion not enjoin us to believe without seeing?

-Question: How can I counter a friend who says, “My mind does not accept to believe in a thing without seeing it, and the things in the religion make my soul gloomy”?
+Question: How can I counter my friend who says, “My mind does not accept to believe in a thing without seeing it, and the things in the religion make my soul gloomy”?

 Ask him to show his mind that does not accept to believe and his soul that feels gloomy.
-Let us see how he can show them.
+Let us see how he will show them.

 Question: Is it appropriate to say, “I do not believe in Allah, whom I do not see”?